dailybruin/the-stack/_posts/2015-10-21-meal-plan-swipe-deduction.md

 The email also said the number of swipes students used between the start of the quarter and Oct.
 1 was deducted from their swipe counts and that the number of swipes deducted was specific to each student.

-Housing officials said they would host an additional themed dinner at a dining hall during fall quarter to thank students for their understanding.
+The email from Housing said they would host an additional themed dinner at a dining hall during fall quarter to thank students for their understanding.

-They plan to use a case-by-case appeal process for students who overused their swipes as a result of the error.
+Housing officials said they plan to use a case-by-case appeal process for students who overused their swipes as a result of the error.

 We [conducted a survey among students who were affected](https://docs.google.com/a/g.ucla.edu/forms/d/1R1T99kVaP13nFn_0uaNJtfRxjGp5caGrzLrgJAJeTUg/viewform?usp=send_form#start=invite), asking them how many swipes they had deducted from their meal plan and what they thought.
 As of publishing, **313** students responded, and **135** left additional comments.